Cleary Gottlieb Steen & Hamilton

-Cleary Gottlieb Steen & Hamilton LLP (known as Cleary Gottlieb) is an American multinational law firm headquartered at One Liberty Plaza in New York City.
+Cleary Gottlieb Steen & Hamilton LLP (known as Cleary Gottlieb), formerly Cleary, Gottlieb, Friendly & Cox and Cleary, Gottlieb, Friendly, Steen & Hamilton, is an American multinational law firm headquartered at One Liberty Plaza in New York City.
 Known as a white shoe law firm, Cleary employs over 1,200 lawyers worldwide.

 History

-The firm was founded in 1946 when six partners from the firm of Root, Clark, Buckner & Howland left to found a firm which they initially called "Cleary, Gottlieb, Friendly, & Cox."
+The firm was founded in 1946 when six partners from Root, Clark, Buckner & Howland left to found a firm they initially called "Cleary, Gottlieb, Friendly, & Cox."
 One of those partners was Henry Friendly, whose name was removed from the firm's name after he was appointed as a judge on the United States Court of Appeals for the Second Circuit in 1959.

-Melvin Steen was among the founding partners.
+In August 2007, Manhattan federal judge Loretta Preska imposed monetary sanctions on Cleary Gottlieb for improperly trying to dissuade a witness, French-Congolese businessman Medard Mbemba, from testifying in Kensington International Ltd. v.
+Republic of Congo, in which Kensington, which was trying to collect on a nearly $57 million judgement against Congo and Cleary Gottlieb was representing Congo.

 The firm has been more active on large merger and acquisitions deals involving Russian companies under sanctions or restrictions than any other law firm since 2010.
-The firm advised Russian state-owned energy groups Rosneft and Gazprom.
+Until 2022, the firm advised Russian state-owned energy groups Rosneft and Gazprom.

+In November 2023, amid a wave of antisemitic incidents at elite U.S. law schools, Cleary Gottlieb Steen & Hamilton was among a group of major law firms who sent a letter to top law school deans warning them that an escalation in incidents targeting Jewish students would have corporate hiring consequences.
+The letter said "We look to you to ensure your students who hope to join our firms after graduation are prepared to be an active part of workplace communities that have zero tolerance policies for any form of discrimination or harassment, much less the kind that has been taking place on some law school campuses."

+In March 2025, the firm acquired Springbok AI, a legal technology company.

 Offices

 The New York office is situated in One Liberty Plaza, across the street from the World Trade Center site.
 The Washington office is located at 2112 Pennsylvania Avenue, five blocks northwest of the White House.